VConhariki/VConhariki/README.md

   </a>

-- 🔭 I’m currently working at: AgiBank.
+- 🔭 I’m currently working at: BTG Pactual.
 - 🌱 I’m currently learning: Flutter
 - 💬 Ask me about: Life, the Universe and Everything
 - ⚡ Fun fact: seven ate nine